Take-Some-Bytes/specifications/colonialwars/cw-file-structures.md

       // Must match the corresponding key (look up).
       "id": "tree1",
       // A name for the current graphic.
-      // May only have alphanumeric characters and spaces.
+      // MAY ONLY have alphanumeric characters and spaces.
       "name": "Tree 1",
       // The path to the file to take this graphic's image and animations from.
+      // MUST be a valid file path.
       "file": "/imgs/game-images/trees-sheet.png",
       // How many angles the specified graphic has.
 May only be 1, 2, 4, or 8.
       "angles": 1,